SeungyooShin/seungyooshin.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-My name is Seungyoo Shin, and I am a PhD candiate in Economics at Boston University.
+My name is Seungyoo Shin, and I am a PhD candidate in Economics at Boston University.
 <p style="text-align: justify; text-justify: inter-word;">
 My research is at the intersection of macroeconomics and international trade, with a focus on multinational firms.
 </p>